 background preloader

 Remember that every clause is, in a sense, a miniature sentence.
 A simple sentences contains only a single clause, while a compound sentence, a complex sentence, or a compound-complex sentence contains at least two clauses.
 The Simple Sentence The most basic type of sentence is the simple sentence, which contains only one clause.
-A simple sentence can be as short as one word: Run!
+Run!
 Usually, however, the sentence has a subject as well as a predicate and both the subject and the predicate may have modifiers.
 Melt!
 Ice melts.
 The ice melts quickly.
 The ice on the river melts quickly under the warm March sun.
 Lying exposed without its blanket of snow, the ice on the river melts quickly under the warm March sun.
 As you can see, a simple sentence can be quite long -- it is a mistake to think that you can tell a simple sentence from a compound sentence or a complex sentence simply by its length.
-The Compound Sentence Simple Canada is a rich country.
-Still, it has many poor people.
-Compound compound-complex
+When you do use simple sentences, you should add transitional phrases to connect them to the surrounding sentences.
+The Compound Sentence Simple Compound

 Related: